Bedford Girls' School Rowing Club: History

 The boat club is owned by Bedford Girls' School with rowing being a major school sport.

 In 2012, Bedford High School merged with Dame Alice Harpur School to become Bedford Girls' School, which also resulted in the Bedford High School Boat Club and Dame Harpur Alice School Boat Club merging and becoming the Bedford Girls' School Rowing Club.
 The boathouse is a three sectioned shared building with Bedford School Boat Club and Bedford Modern School Boat Club.

+On 4 May 2022, the boathouse celebrated its 100th anniversary.

 The club has produced multiple British champions.